electivetechnology/frontend-challenge/README.md

 * Columns are fixed in number and header
 * Each column contains a list of cards

-### Create a single page that displays a table of Clients
+### Part 2 - Create a single page that displays a table of Clients
 ![alt text](https://github.com/electivegroup/frontend-challenge/blob/master/clients-view.png "Clients")
 #### Core Elements
 Design and Behaviour